How to submit

 You may submit additional electronic materials, such as videos, datasets, benchmarks and source code, to be archived together with your paper in the digital library.
 In addition, you may use color graphics in the digital library.
 Print versions may still be black and white, so please ensure your paper is easy to read in both formats.

-To ensure proper indexing, classification, retrieval and dissemination, authors must include the following in the manuscript.
+To ensure proper reviewing, indexing, classification, retrieval and dissemination, authors must include the following in the manuscript.

 - Descriptive Title: The title should accurately and clearly tell what the paper is about.
 Cute or clever titles will not fare as well with the search engines and filters of the foreseeable future.